Functional Time Series Analysis Based on Records: Application to Functional Unit Root Test

 \subsection{Simulation design}

 We study the performance of the unit root test, based on functional records under the null and alternative hypothesis.
 We simulate different functional time series, $\{X_{i}(s)\}_{i=1}^{n}$, at $50$ points equispaced on $[0,1]$ with the different sample sizes $n=200, 300, 500$ and $1000$.
-Each scenario is replicated $1000$ times.
 Let $\{\varepsilon_{i}(s)\}$ be a sequence of independent functional random variables.
 We consider the following models: